determined-ai/determined/docs/reference/deploy/helm-config-reference.rst

    any HTTP traffic.
 The default timeout is 300 (5 minutes).

--  ``initialUserPassword``: Specifies a string containing the default password for the admin and determined user accounts.
+-  ``initialUserPassword``: Specifies a string containing the default password for the admin and determined user accounts in a brand new deployment.
+This is required in order to prevent potentially launching an unsecured cluster, but has no effect if the database has already been created. (*Required*)

--  ``defaultPassword``: (*Deprecated*) Specifies a string containing the default password for the admin and determined user accounts.
+-  ``defaultPassword``: (*Deprecated*) Specifies a string containing the default password for the admin and determined user accounts in a brand new deployment.
 Use ``initialUserPassword`` instead.

 -  ``logging``: Configures where trial logs are stored.
 This section takes the same shape as the logging configuration in the :ref:`cluster configuration <cluster-configuration>`, except that